Martial Arts Mathematics and Physics

 In practical terms, the 90-degree angle, in relation to your position (in a fight, for instance), would be straight ahead of you, to your left and right, and directly in back of you.
 The 45-degree angles would be to the corners, two in front of you and two behind you.
 Picture yourself in the center of a four-cornered room, facing a wall in the room; the four corners of the room are at 45-degree angles from where you are positioned.

 Geometry: Degrees and Angles

 When understanding movement, techniques, and positioning, these angles become very important.

-Facing straight ahead, in this four-cornered room, movement to the left and right would be 90 degree turns; technically, to turn all the way around to face the back wall would be a 180 degree turn, which is two 90 degree turns.
-In common and simple usage, while training, speaking of a 90 (a direction which is 90 degrees from your position) is considered a direction straight in front, to the left or right, or in back of you.
+Facing straight ahead, in this four-cornered room, movement to the left and right would be 90-degree turns.
+Technically, to turn all the way around to face the back wall would be a 180-degree turn, which is two 90-degree turns.
+In common and simple usage, while training, speaking of a 90 (a direction that is 90 degrees from your position) is considered a direction straight in front, to the left or right, or in back of you.

 Now, the arms and feet, while delivering strikes and kicks, also can travel on these angles.
 The more diversified the angles of your attacks, the better, because it gives greater access to targets on the opponent and potentially overwhelms him.

 One of the main ideas behind the use of the triangle in martial arts is the principle of using a base to work from, in various ways.
 The most basic way this is used is in your stance.
 If you imagine your head is the top of the triangle and your two feet are the grounded two points at the bottom of the triangle, you will see that for you to keep your base, both points (your feet) must remain on the ground.
 Tip the triangle on one of its points, it no longer has a base.
 In simple terms, your balance is compromised when you're on one foot, so you don't want to stay in that position for long.
 Kicks can be used effectively, but it is not advised to stay on one foot for extended periods of time while fighting.